rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 #### Test the time zone change

-To test the time zone change, check the PHP information file, or run the following PHP file:
+To test the time-zone change, check the PHP information file, or run the following PHP file:

     <?php echo date('l jS \of F Y h:i:s A'); ?>